Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: 2D capillary rise

 \subsection{Effect of the dimensionless parameter $\Omega$ on the capillary rise}

 \Cref{fig:omega-study-for-capillary-rise} shows the simulation results for $\Omega=0.1$ and $\Omega=0.5$.\ A comparison of several other numerical methods with the plicRDF-isoAdvector method is also presented.
-As the $\Omega$ values chosen here are less than the critical value $\Omega_c=2$, we expect to see oscillations during the capillary rise from Bosanquet's theory.
+As the $\Omega$ values chosen here are below the critical value $\Omega_c=2$, we expect to see oscillations during the capillary rise from Quere's theory.
 The slip length is chosen to be $\lambda=R/5=1~\mathrm{mm}$.
-For $\Omega=0.1$ (see \cref{fig:capillary-rise-with-Omega-0-1}), we observe strong oscillations which decrease in amplitude with time and the solution asymptotically reaches the reference (corrected) rise height value.
-It can also be noted that for the first two peaks, the plicRDF-isoAdvector scheme's result resembles the interFoam solver's result.
-However, with time, the oscillations for the plicRDF-isoAdvector method are dampened slightly faster than with the other numerical methods.
+For $\Omega=0.1$ (see \cref{fig:capillary-rise-with-Omega-0-1}), we observe strong oscillations that decrease in amplitude with time, and the solution asymptotically reaches the reference (corrected) rise height value.
+It can be noted that the amplitude with the interFoam method, as well as the plicRDF-isoAdvector method, is higher than the oscillation's amplitude obtained with other methods.
+A minor phase shift for these two methods can also be observed, which, for $\Omega=0.1$, keeps on increasing with time.
+The plicRDF-isoAdvector method's solution dampens slightly faster than with the other numerical methods (see \cref{fig:capillary-rise-with-Omega-0-1,fig:capillary-rise-with-Omega-0-5}).
 Similar behavior can be observed for $\Omega=0.5$ (see \cref{fig:capillary-rise-with-Omega-0-5}), but with fewer oscillations, and the simulations results level with the stationary height according to \cref{eq:corrected-capillary-height}.

+The case study has shown the ability of the plicRDF-isoAdvector method to capture the dynamics of the capillary rise in Quere’s model, and the stationary rise height obtained agrees well with the corrected capillary height~\ref{eq:corrected-capillary-height}.